 The St. Louis Kaplan Feldman Holocaust Museum uses the history and lessons of the Holocaust to reject hatred, promote understanding, and inspire change.

-We are currently closed to protect our visitors and employees during the pandemic.
-We will remain closed as we begin our expansion.
-All in-person events have been postponed until further notice.
+We are currently closed as we begin our expansion.
+Please stay tuned for upcoming virtual and in-person programs.
 We apologize for any inconvenience.

 Support Our Mission